Avian Influenza Prevention Zone in Northern Ireland to be lifted

 “However, while legal restrictions are being eased, we echo the call from DAERA and the Chief Veterinary Officer for continued vigilance.
 Good biosecurity must remain a top priority to protect the sector from any further outbreaks.”

-The UFU is reminding members that any bird gatherings must now comply with general license conditions and for DAERA to be notified in advance.
-The UFU will continue to work closely with DAERA and stakeholders to support the poultry industry and ensure members are informed.
+The UFU reminded members that any bird gatherings must now comply with general licence conditions and that DAERA needed to be notified in advance.

+The union said it would continue to work closely with DAERA and stakeholders to support the poultry industry and ensure members were kept informed.

+Provisions of the general licence for bird gatherings are available on the DAERA website https://www.daera-ni.gov.uk/publications/general-licence-bird-gatherings

 Comment Guidelines